<9feb98.mus> [Use Landscape

 is not fully understood.
 It is

 doubtful that living in salt water is the difficulty.
-After all, some insects live in equally harsh
+After all, some insects live in equally

-Lake.
-The answer may line in insect
+Salt Lake.
+The answer may line in

-evolution.
-It is thought that before
+insect evolution.
+It is thought that

-to the insects-- other arthropods such as crabs, shrimp and lobsters.
-Insects evolved from these earlier
+precursors to the insects-- other arthropods such as crabs, shrimp and

-have never had a Aneed@ to return to the ocean.
+and have never had a Aneed@ to return to the ocean.
 If prehistoric insects were ever oceanic,

 they clearly didn=t remain so Soil is an environment that supports a